What’s new in 2026

 - Bystander training: 1 hour for all employees.

 Employees who believe they have been discriminated against in their employment can file an employment charge with the Illinois Department of Human Rights.
-Discrimination charges must be filed within 300 days of the alleged discrimination.
+Discrimination charges must be filed for the alleged discrimination within 2 years.

 Leave Laws